'They experience a well-planned, broad and balanced curriculum.'

 - promote pupils’ spiritual, moral, social and cultural development and within this promote British values and UNICEF Rights of the Child

-- relate learning to pupil well-being, keeping safe and to prepare the children to make a positive contribution to society and the wider world
+- relate learning to pupil well-being, health (both physically and mentally) keeping safe and to prepare the children to make a positive contribution to society and the wider world

 - equip them with the skills in order to be assessment capable learners.